openvinotoolkit/openvino_tensorflow/README.md

 Install the following requirements before building `nGraph-bridge`.

-TensorFlow uses a build system called "bazel".
+Tensorflow uses a build system called "bazel".
 For the current version of `bazel`, use [bazel version].

 Install `bazel`: